Gainesville, Georgia: Private education

-Gainesville has three private schools: Riverside Military Academy which is a private, college preparatory, boarding and day school for boys in grades 7 through 12; Lakeview Academy, a private, nondenominational, college preparatory school; and Brenau Academy, a female, college preparatory, residential school for grades 9–12, which is a part of the Brenau University system.
+Notable private schools in Gainesville include: Riverside Military Academy, a private, college preparatory, boarding and day school for boys in grades 6 through 12; and Lakeview Academy, a private, nondenominational, coeducational day school for students in preschool through 12th grade.
+From 1928 to 2011, Gainesville was also home to Brenau Academy, a female, college preparatory, residential school for grades 9–12, and a part of the Brenau University system.
+However, in 2011 Brenau Academy was revamped into a program allowing qualified young women to earn college credits during the time in their lives in which they would normally complete high school studies.

 Higher education

 Gainesville has several institutions of higher education: University of North Georgia (formerly Gainesville State College), which was established January 8, 2013, as a result of the consolidation of North Georgia College and State University and Gainesville State College; Brenau University, a private, not-for-profit, undergraduate- and graduate-level higher education institution; the Interactive College of Technology; and Lanier Technical College.

 Law

-The Public Defender's Office at Gainesville has been recognized as one of the best in the state of Georgia.
-Established in 2005, the office provides representation for persons accused of felony offenses in Hall County.
+Established in 2005, the Public Defender's Office at Gainesville provides representation for persons accused of felony offenses in Hall County.
 Attorneys from the office have been recognized for their community involvement, as well as for their acumen in the courtroom.
 In 2008, a first-year attorney successfully challenged the Sex Offender Registration Law in the Georgia Supreme Court.